Will Ospreay: Don Callis Family (2023–2024)

 On 18 November at Full Gear, it was revealed that Ospreay had signed a multi-year deal with All Elite Wrestling, with AEW President Tony Khan touting his acquisition as a "blockbuster signing".
 He officially joined the AEW roster in February 2024.
-Ospreay's contract allows him to reside in the United Kingdom and also make select appearances for NJPW.
-Ospreay's first match as an AEW contracted wrestler took place on 3 March 2024 at Revolution, defeating fellow Don Callis Family stablemate, Konosuke Takeshita.
+Ospreay's contract allowed him to reside in the United Kingdom and also make select appearances for NJPW.
+Ospreay's first match as an AEW-contracted wrestler took place on 3 March 2024 at Revolution, defeating fellow Don Callis Family stablemate, Konosuke Takeshita.
 On 21 April at Dynasty, Ospreay defeated Bryan Danielson.
-This match was rated 6.5 stars by Dave Meltzer, which makes the match the second greatest match ever by his ratings, only behind Kazuchika Okada vs. Kenny Omega at Dominion 6.9.
-On the 24 April episode of Dynamite, Ospreay won a Casino Gauntlet Match, to earn the right to challenge Roderick Strong for the AEW International Championship at Double or Nothing.
-At Double or Nothing, Ospreay defeated Strong to win the International Championship, winning his first championship in AEW.
-On the 29 May episode of Dynamite, Ospreay won his second Casino Gauntlet Match, this time to earn the right to challenge Swerve Strickland for the AEW World Championship at Forbidden Door.
-On the 1 June episode of Collision, Ospreay successfully defended his title in his first title defense against Kyle O'Reilly.
-On June 30 at Forbidden Door, Ospreay lost to Strickland, failing to win the AEW World Championship and suffering his first singles loss in AEW.
-On the July 3 episode of Dynamite, Ospreay left the Don Callis Family and successfully defended his International Championship against Daniel Garcia.
+This match was rated 6.5 stars by Dave Meltzer, which makes the match the second greatest match ever by his ratings, only behind Kazuchika Okada vs. Kenny Omega from Dominion 6.9.

+On 24 April episode of Dynamite, Ospreay won a Casino Gauntlet Match, earning the right to challenge Roderick Strong for the AEW International Championship at Double or Nothing.
+At the event, Ospreay defeated Strong to win the International Championship, winning his first title in AEW.
+On 29 May episode of Dynamite, Ospreay won his second Casino Gauntlet Match, this time to earn the right to challenge Swerve Strickland for the AEW World Championship at Forbidden Door.
+On 1 June episode of Collision, Ospreay successfully defended his title in his first defence against Kyle O'Reilly.
+At Forbidden Door on 30 June, Ospreay lost to Strickland, failing to win the AEW World Championship and suffering his first singles loss in AEW.
+On 3 July episode of Dynamite, Ospreay left the Don Callis Family and successfully defended his International Championship against Daniel Garcia.
 Despite leaving The Don Callis Family, Ospreay remained aligned with member Kyle Fletcher.